mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_webp.rst

 Advanced
 ~~~~~~~~

-Target Size:
-    Specify the amount of bytes to aim for.
-Only with :guilabel:`Lossless Compression` off.
-Target PSNR:
-    PSNR means `Peak Signal to Noise Ratio <https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio_>`, and indicates how much noise the image has.
-Higher values mean less noise is accepted.
-Only with :guilabel:`Lossless Compression` off.
-Segments:
-    How many segments the VP8 video codec can divide the image into.
-VP8 accepts between 1 and 4 segments.
-Only with :guilabel:`Lossless Compression` off.
 SNS Strength:
     Specifies the strength of the Spatial Noise Shaping algorithm, which tries to see if parts of the image can be better compressed than other parts.
 Filter Strength: